-It's harder to pinpoint the moment when you know you're in your first serious relationship.
-No one reminisces about how they blushed when they first split the check or how they tingled with desire when their partner started leaving the door open when they peed.
+It can be hard to pinpoint the moment when you know you're in your first serious relationship.
 It's a more nuanced transition than falling in love, and it can come with more complex emotions — love mixed with trepidation or comfort mixed with fear.
 Since it's so difficult to figure out when they begin, serious relationships are still a foreign concept to many young daters now.
 If you aren't sure whether you and your partner are committed or are considering defining your relationship, read on to see what a serious relationship entails — and for signs that you might already be in one.

 A serious relationship exists between people who imagine a shared future.
 For many people, this means imagining that they and their partners will be together until they both die; it may also mean marriage, moving in together or planning big trips.
 Although not all serious relationships are healthy or worth continuing, it’s still important to recognize a serious relationship for what it is in order to understand how it makes you feel to be joined to another person.